harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources.md

     ![](static/kubernetes-services-16.png)
 14. If you use runtime input, when you deploy the pipeline, Harness will pull the list of tags from the repo and prompt you to select one.
  <!-- CDS-71711 -->
 15. Optionally, you can select the **Digest** for the image you want to use.
-Specifying an image by digest (rather than tag) is useful when you want deploy an image with a fixed digest/SHA for your service.
+Specifying an image by tag and digest (rather than tag alone) is useful when you want to deploy an image with a fixed digest/SHA for your service.

   :::note

   This option is behind the feature flag `CD_NG_DOCKER_ARTIFACT_DIGEST`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-  If an image with the specified digest does not exist in the artifact registry, the pipeline will fail.
+  If an image with the specified tag/digest combination does not exist in the artifact registry, the pipeline will fail.

   :::
 16. Select **Submit**.
 The Artifact is added to the Service Definition.